helenahagman/healthclubprojectPP4/README.md

 <a href="https://www.pexels.com/sv-se/">Pexels Free Images</a>

 <h3>Wire Frames</h3>
-<h5>Wireframes were created using Miro and was created for mobile, tablet and desktop views.</h5>
+<h5>Wireframes were created using Miro and was created for mobile, tablet and desktop views.
+As a part of the development of this page an agile approach has been used and therefor the end result may differ from the original wire frames.</h5>
 <a href=” https://miro.com/app/board/uXjVM94tSQs=/?share_link_id=555048984575” >Miro Wire Frames</a>

 <h3>Features</h3>